Akiba Maid War

 Akiba Maid War (アキバ冥途戦争, Akiba Meido Sensō) is an original Japanese anime television series produced by Cygames and P.A.
 Works.
-It is directed by Sōichi Masui and written by Yoshihiro Hiki, and features character designs by Manabu Nii and music by Yoshihiro Ike.
+It was directed by Sōichi Masui and written by Yoshihiro Hiki, and features character designs by Manabu Nii and music by Yoshihiro Ike.
 It aired from October to December 2022 on Tokyo MX, BS11, KBS Kyoto, and SUN.
-Sentai Filmworks licensed the series, and is available for streaming on HIDIVE.
-In Europe, Crunchyroll licensed this series.
+Sentai Filmworks licensed the series, and is available for streaming on Hidive.
+Crunchyroll streamed the series in Europe and India.

 Plot

 In Akihabara in 1999, a 17-year-old girl named Nagomi Wahira begins her new job working at a pig-themed maid café, trying to follow her dream of being a cheerful and hardworking maid.
 However, Nagomi soon finds the world of maid cafés in Akihabara is a lot more cutthroat than she anticipated at first.